 You may need some additional surgeries like bone grafting, alveoloplasty (ridge smoothing) or tooth extractions before your implant surgery.
 These procedures will likely add several months to your overall dental implant timeline.
 If you require any of these treatments, Dr. Cassleman will discuss them in detail with you during your initial consultation.

-You will follow Dr. Cassleman’s instructions to heal and recover after surgery.
+You'll need to follow Dr. Cassleman’s instructions to heal and recover after dental implant surgery.
 This initial healing process will take 1-2 weeks.
 However, it will take 3-6 months for your implant to permanently bond with your jaw tissue.
 This process is known as “osseointegration,” and your implant restoration cannot be placed until the implant has fully integrated with your jaw bone.